 About five miles farther I arrived at what I think is the only campground in the region for tents and RVs that offers a desert camping experience with minimal human influences.
-The Gilber-Ray Campground is surrounded by desert with 15 species of cacti and many other survivalist plants.
-My picture window (the motorhome windshield) looked into the desert and mountain ridges in the distance.
+The Gilbert-Ray Campground is surrounded by desert with 15 species of cacti and many other survivalist plants.
+My picture window (the motorhome windshield) provided my view into the desert and mountain ridges in the distance.
 Not a sign of mankind.
-Mourning doves seem more plentiful than any other bird.
+Morning doves seem more plentiful than any other bird.
 Unfortunately, I only saw one coyote in the week I was there.

 Saguaro National Park

 About four miles farther down the road is the Saguaro National Park portion of the desert.
 At the headquarters, the park staff provides a very informative video introduction to the history of the region, with an unusual and impactful conclusion.
 The naturalists offer guided tours into the surrounding desert.
 Our guide, Bob, has extensive knowledge of the Saguaro and other cacti, local birds, tarantulas, and numerous other flora with interesting facts about each.